Updated: Nov 29, 2021

-Onsite engagement count - The effectiveness of offline events can be measured through examining the engagement levels at your booth and activities.
-For example, marketeers could have an electronic tally of the total number of attendees, time spent at the event, and which segments had the highest or lowest attendees.
+Onsite engagement count — The effectiveness of offline events can be measured by examining the engagement levels at your booth and activities.
+For example, marketers could have an electronic tally of the total number of attendees, time spent at the event, and which segments had the highest or lowest attendees.

 Brand surveys — Are consumers familiar with your brand?
 What is their impression of your brand?
 Surveying your customers is the most straightforward and traditional way to measure your traditional marketing outcomes.
 In Singapore, there are trade displays and expos every month.
 These are common avenues through which companies can survey their customers about their products.

-Discount codes - Unique discount codes can help you track how many people made a purchase on your website.
-For example, if you want to track the effectiveness of a brochure, you could generate include a code “BROCHURE10OFF” code.
+Discount codes — Unique discount codes can help you track how many people made a purchase on your website.
+For example, if you want to track the effectiveness of a brochure, you could generate and include a code, such as “BROCHURE10OFF”.
 To customers, these are simply good deals to snag.
 But to companies, this is an effective way to track the outreach of their brochure.